NASA-PDS/doi-ui/README.md

 ### Change API Locations In The Config File

-The config file is located at: `src/Config.js` It contains a list of necessary HTTP request URLs for the application to function correctly.
+The config file is located at: `public/config.js` It contains the necessary HTTP request URLs for the application to function correctly.
 These must be changed to point to your deployed backend server.

 ### Run `npm start`